fkhademi/flightschool-docs/docs/chapter-1/overview.md

 First, we are going to log into the controller.
 To do so, set up a connection with your browser by browsing to:

+### Description
 Navigate and login to the Aviatrix Controller:

+### Validate
 URL:  https://ctrl.pod(#).aviatrixlab.com

-(For example:  if you have been assigned pod12, your access URL will be https://ctrl.pod12.aviatrixlab.com)
+> For example: if you have been assigned pod12, your access URL will be https://ctrl.pod12.aviatrixlab.com
 Username:  admin
 Password:  Password123!

+### Expected Results
-> Expected Result Explore the Dashboard.
+Explore the Dashboard.
 As you can see, there are already gateways deployed in different CSP environments.
 Do they seem connected to each other?
 Do you think this connection is working?
 Why do you think so?

 Headings from `h1` through `h6` are constructed with a `#` for each level: